 caine@clemson.edu

 Kelly Caine is Director of the Humans and Technology lab (HATLab) and Associate Professor in the Human-Centered Computing Division of the School of Computing at Clemson University.
-She and her team conduct research on usable privacy and security, health informatics, wearable computing and aging-in-place all with a focus on human factors issues related to designing privacy-enhanced systems.
+She and her team conduct research on usable privacy and security, health informatics, wearable computing, and aging-in-place all with a focus on human factors issues related to designing privacy-enhanced systems.
 Dr. Caine has a B.A. in Psychology from the University of South Carolina and a M.S. and Ph.D. in Engineering Psychology from the Georgia Institute of Technology.

 caine@clemson.edu

 Bart Knijnenburg is Co-Director of the HATLab and Assistant Professor in the Human-Centered Computing Division of the School of Computing at Clemson University.
 He is a researcher on privacy decision-making and recommender systems.
-Dr. Knijnenburg has a BSc and MSc from Eindhoven University of Technology, a a MHI from Carnegie Mellon University and a PhD from the University of California, Irvine.
+Dr. Knijnenburg has a BSc and MSc from Eindhoven University of Technology, a MHI from Carnegie Mellon University, and a PhD from the University of California, Irvine.

 Research Scientist